dhthwy/r/README.md

 # r

+"I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit flimsy tech."

 "New cars have gone the way of the vacuum cleaner.
 It's affecting independent shops too.

 Mechanic work has always sucked, but it's a lot worse now.